Last updated

 For every event type you want to listen to, you need to activate them in the Admin UI here.

-When you activate (and save) an event you get the authorization information, that you need to connect to the service bus.
+When you activate (and save) an event you get the authorization information which you need to connect to the service bus.
 See the configuration fig. below.

 Configurations in the Admin UI